-To generate residuals $\hat{\varepsilon}t := y_t/\hat{\mu}t$ which are consistent estimates of the errors ε_t , we estimate the model by exponential QML.
+To generate residuals $\hat{\varepsilon}t := y_t/\hat{\mu}t$ which are consistent estimates of the errors $\varepsilon_t$ , we estimate the model by exponential QML.
 Alternatively, we could obtain consistent error estimates using the semiparametric methods by Drost and Werker (2004) or employing GMM as in Brownlees et al. (2010).
-The corresponding estimates are given by Table 2.
 The consistency and parametric rate of convergence of the conditional mean estimates enable us to use the residuals as inputs for the semiparametric specification test without affecting the asymptotics of the kernel estimators discussed in Section 2.3.
 A similar procedure is applied by Fernandes and Grammig (2005) for their nonparametric specification test.